This Scottish Tattie Soup is very simple, nourishing, filling and cheap as chips to make. It’s perfect for warming you up on a chilly day!

 We definitely had that famous Scottish classic mince and tatties at least once a week!
 It was a staple in our house.

-What food do you remember from your childhood?
-This tattie soup is very simple, but nonetheless delicious and very comforting to eat.
+Scottish tattie soup is very simple, but delicious and very comforting to eat.
 You need to mash some of the tatties into the soup to achieve the right texture.

 Don’t go overboard with the mashing – you definitely still want some large chunks.
 This is how my lovely mother in law made it.
 And now I make it for my husband and my boys.
 It’s like a hug in a bowl to them.